Unreal Engine 4/5 Scripting System

 Basic Installation

-If your game is in the custom config list, extract the contents from the relevant folder to Win64
+If your game is in the custom config list, extract the contents from the relevant folder to Win64 as well.

 If you are planning on doing mod development using UE4SS, you can do the same as above but download the zDEV version instead.